shinokada/vimnotes/notes/command-line_mode.md

     # delete all lines in the file
     :%d # same as 1,$d

-### Substitue a word within a range of lines selected by visual selection
+### Substitute a word within a range of lines selected by visual selection

 `'<` is start of visual selection and `'>` is end of visual selection.